Food Before One Is Just For Fun: Myth or Fact?

 The role of solids in babies’ nutrition

 While it's true that introducing solids during this time is an important developmental milestone, solid foods can also contribute valuable nutrients to a baby’s diet such as protein, iron, zinc and omega-3 fatty acids.
+These nutrients are all important for babies' growth and brain development.

 Iron-rich foods are particularly important for babies as the iron stores that were built up during pregnancy generally run out at around 6 months.
 Iron is crucial for healthy growth and development, and breastmilk and formula don’t provide adequate iron to meet your baby’s needs so they need to get this from solid food.